iommirocks/iommi/docs/philosophy.rst

 it that is just copy paste or boilerplate.

-In iommi we strive to avoid this by enabling one-off customizations with *no overhead*.
+In iommi we strive to avoid this by enabling one-off customizations with *no boilerplate*.
 To set a CSS style on a specific input field inside a form that was automatically generated we can write:

 .. code:: python